okikiola11/tic-tac-toe/README.md

 # Tic Tac Toe

-In this project, we collaboratively build a Tic Tac Toe game using the main concepts of Object Oriented Programming.
+In this project, we collaboratively build a Tic Tac Toe game using the main concepts of Object-Oriented Programming.
 Particularly, classes and access to their attributes.
 In more details, there are 4 milestones in this project.
 - The first Milestone: In this session, we setup the executable file running it through a directory path i.e ruby bin/main.rb.
 Also, we setup the linting files.
 - The second Milestone: In this session, we mapped out the user-interface of the whole project.
 It describes briefly how the project will be played, the game loop and the implementation was done in one file (bin/main.rb) without classes.